SergiusTheBest/plog/README.md

 -->

 ##Logger
-`Logger` is a center object of the whole logging system.
-It is a singleton and thus it forms a known single entry point for configuration and processing log data. `Logger` can act as `Appender` for another `Logger`.
+[Logger](#logger) is a center object of the whole logging system.
+It is a singleton and thus it forms a known single entry point for configuration and processing log data.
+[Logger](#logger) can act as [Appender](#appender) for another [Logger](#logger).
 Also there can be several independent loggers that are parameterized by an integer instance number.
 The default instance is 0.

 ```cpp
 template<int instance>